WishmithDissanayaka/inHealth/README.md

 # inHealth
-A group project that resulted in the inHealth website
+A group project created using HTML, CSS and JavaScript